Leahmarie0504/HustleBucks-app/README.md

 This repo is built to demonstrate my skills and readiness for a **QA Automation Engineer** role.

-It includes real, thoughtful test planning and execution on a full-stack mock app — no shallow todo-list tutorials here.
+It includes real, thoughtful test planning and execution on a full-stack mock app.

 ---